arnog/mathlive/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2017.svg)]()
 [![GitHub license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://raw.githubusercontent.com/arnog/mathlive/master/LICENSE.txt)

 MathLive is a Javascript library to render and edit math.
+* Fast and small
+* TeX-quality typesetting

-It is fast, small and provides TeX-quality typesetting with an easy to use interface for math editing.
+* Easy to use interface for math editing
+* Works great on mobile devices thanks to a comprehensive set of virtual keyboards.
+* Comprehensive APIs, including generation of LaTeX, MathML and Abstract Syntax Tree (MASTON)
+* And it is easy to customize to your needs!
 Try it at [mathlive.io](https://mathlive.io)!

 <table align="center" >
     <tr>